ilg-physics-ucsb/physics6-manual/6BL/MagnetsandInductors/MagnetsAndInductors.md

 ::: Exercise

 This exercise continues our investigation of magnetic field strength.
 Instead of varying the distance between our compass and our electromagnet as we did in Exercise 3, we will vary the current flowing through our electromagnet.
 We will use a circuit containing a variable resistor  (a rheostat), as shown in Figure 5.
-GUAC We apply a fixed voltage, and vary the resistance of the rheostat; thus we vary the amount of current flowing through the coil (according to Ohm's Law).
-Video 3 GUAC shows the circuit in Figure 5, with the rheostat being slowly adjusted from zero resistance at the beginning, to maximum resistance at the end.
+We apply a fixed voltage, and vary the resistance of the rheostat; thus we vary the amount of current flowing through the coil (according to Ohm's Law).
+Video 3 shows the circuit in Figure 5, with the rheostat being slowly adjusted from zero resistance at the beginning, to maximum resistance at the end.

 :::Figure:Figure
 ![Figure 2.2 – Wiring diagram showing rheostat in series.](imgs/Figure2.2_Wiring_rheostat_inseries.jpg)